wlonk/arcadia/vingt-et-un.md

 accumulated hand, which otherwise stays in front of you.
 When you cast a spell, you discard a card of a particular suit, per spell type.
 When you bust, discard your hand.
 When you bust or cost, you may spend tokens to deflect or spread around the cost.
-This might also obviate minor beats?
 It gets rid of escalation, which I'm OK with.
 It means the best you can hope for out of the gate is success-at-a-cost, which I'm OK with.
 It means you need to do things to power spells.
 It means you have no hand to consider in the old way.

-When there's something big at stake, you've got a major beat.
-Each player who wants in gets one card dealt from the deck face-down, as does the GM if there are NPCs opposing.
+When there's something big at stake, each player who wants in gets one card dealt from the deck face-down, as does the GM if there are NPCs opposing.
 Each player (and the GM, if they're in) then gets one card face-up.
 The PCs may take this card from their hand, or from the deck.
-They may, in fact, take any _one_ face-up card in a major beat from their hand, and it can be the first one (but you probably will want it to be a later one than the first).
+They may, in fact, take any _one_ face-up card in a conflict from their hand, and it can be the first one (but you probably will want it to be a later one than the first).

 Everyone sets their stakes: